-The nausea didn’t go away all together, but it did start to get less frequent after I was taking my pre-natal gummies on a nightly basis.
+Nausea didn’t go away altogether, but it did start to get less frequent after I was taking my pre-natal gummies on a nightly basis.

 I was taking small meals like I would typically eat to work early on in my pregnancy, and I was finding that I had to buy food at work because I was so hungry all the time.

 I noticed that if I ever get too hungry, I will start to feel sick.
-Eating small, frequent meals is one of the best ways I have found to keeping myself full and keeping nausea away.
+Eating small, frequent meals is one of the best ways I have found to keep myself full and keep nausea away.

 This doesn’t mean to over-eat, cuz that may be counter-productive, but eat until you are not hungry.